Wireless large AI model: shaping the AI-empowered future of 6G and beyond: High-level challenges and future directions

-The operation of large-scale AI models in wireless communications requires substantial computational resources, posing severe challenges for energy efficiency.
-To systematically address this, we first provide a granular analysis of the underlying hardware bottlenecks that constrain edge deployment.
-Subsequently, we present strategies ranging from algorithmic optimizations to system-level scheduling to mitigate these constraints.
+The deployment of massive-scale AI models in wireless networks demands unprecedented computational resources, posing severe challenges not only to edge device constraints but also to the overarching sustainability vision of ``Green 6G".
+To systematically navigate this paradox, this section first provides a granular analysis of the underlying hardware bottlenecks such as the memory wall and thermal limits that impede practical edge deployment.
+Subsequently, we outline conventional mitigation strategies, ranging from algorithmic model compression to joint horizontal-vertical scheduling.
+Finally, we elevate the discussion beyond local hardware optimizations to explore a system-level paradigm shift: how AI-empowered 6G architectures can fundamentally resolve this energy dilemma by leveraging WLAMs themselves as network-wide energy orchestrators.

-\subsubsection{\textbf{Granular Analysis of Energy Bottlenecks}}
+\subsubsection{\textbf{Granular analysis of energy bottlenecks}}

 On resource-constrained edge devices, the energy bottleneck exhibits a phase-dependent characteristic.
 The initial prefill phase is compute-bound, where massive parallel matrix computations for prompt processing result in high instantaneous power consumption dominated by arithmetic logic units.
 However, as the model enters the auto-regressive decoding phase, the bottleneck shifts to the ``memory wall''.
 Unlike the compute-bound prefill phase, decoding requires loading the entire model weights from off-chip memory to on-chip processing units for every single token generated.
 This results in extremely low arithmetic intensity.
 Since fetching data from off-chip memory consumes orders of magnitude more energy than arithmetic operations, the total energy consumption is dominated by the dynamic power of massive data movement, further exacerbated by the static leakage power from computation units stalling for data. \cite{flashattention, memorywall}.
 Furthermore, the KV cache, essential for self-attention, grows linearly with sequence length.
 Although it eliminates redundant computations of historical states, the growing cache must be fetched from memory for every new token generation.
 In long-context 6G tasks such as continuous channel prediction, this inflating cache saturates memory bandwidth and capacity.
 Consequently, the energy cost per token escalates dynamically as the inference progresses, rendering standard deployment unsustainable for battery-powered devices \cite{kvcache}.
 Finally, the high power density of continuous inference often triggers thermal throttling on fanless edge devices, forcing the hardware to operate at suboptimal energy-efficiency points \cite{fromwordstowatts}.
 To address these specific bottlenecks, diverse strategies ranging from algorithmic compression to system-level scheduling are adopted.